Abdominal pain can happen along with other treatment side effects:

 - Rinsing your mouth before and after meals.
 This helps get rid of any bad tastes in your mouth.

 - Sitting up or lying back with your head raised for at least an hour after eating if you need to rest.
 Keeping your head up helps reduce nausea.

 Abdominal pain from constipation can be treated with stool softeners and gentle laxatives.
 Changing your diet can help ease constipation:

 - Avoid foods that may lead to constipation.
 Some common ones are bananas, cheese, and eggs.
 Different foods affect people differently.

-- Drink more fluids to prevent dehydration -- about 8 to 12 glasses each day (unless your doctor has advised something else).
-Consider water, prune juice, and warm fluids in the morning such as herbal tea or hot lemonade.
+- Drink more fluids to prevent dehydration — about 8 to 12 glasses each day (unless your doctor has advised something else).
+Consider water, prune juice, and warm fluids such as herbal tea or hot lemonade in the morning.

 - Eat more high-fiber foods, such as whole-grain breads and cereals, beans, fresh raw vegetables, fresh raw fruits or cooked fruits with the peel on, dried fruits, dates, apricots, prunes, popcorn, seeds, and nuts.
 Fiber isn't digested by the body, so it moves through and is excreted.
 Fiber also absorbs a lot of water in the bowels, which makes stools softer and easier to pass.
 Make sure you drink more fluids if you eat more fiber, or your constipation might become worse.

 - Make sure your breakfast includes high-fiber foods and a hot drink.
 Warm beverages are calming and may help stimulate bowel movement.

 - Drink caffeine in moderation.
 It has been shown to help constipation.
 Make sure that you drink plenty of non-caffeinated beverages, too, so you don't become dehydrated.

 Can we help guide you?